 - Experience working with traditional and non-traditional student populations

-- Teach undergraduate courses
+- Teach undergraduate and/or graduate courses

 - Advise students

 - Work collaboratively with program faculty and students

 - Foster and support inclusive practices among students, faculty, and community